David receives a visitor on Memory Lane.

 It began with the big bang that never came.
 Before that only anger and frustration.
 Together, like flint against steel, they ignited many smaller explosions: The smashing of a door against its frame, a frightening sound that harmonized with knuckles cracking against a wall.
 There were many tiny collisions between particles as sound waves passed through them. … Continue reading Strain the Bond

 I’ve lost a friend, and now I’m stuck on Memory Lane.
 I’ve lived here for seven years now.
 Or at least, it feels like seven years.
 Time doesn’t always work on Memory Lane, and it’s pretty lonely here, so I have no one to ask for it.
 I don’t like it here.
-I want you … Continue reading One
+I want you to know that.
+Desperately … Continue reading One

 It began with a poem, that looked like a note, left on my bed by a person unknown: Heed this warning, woodland wand’re While quick to Spring You’re soon to Fall.
 Leaves that change for Winter’s shadow, Will sing this song, My Summer’s son: Rise not and set On season’s close Henry the great Adventurer … Continue reading Lost in the Woods

 *Scratch, scratch, scratch* went the impossible pen.
 This story ends improbably.
 The life lead prior was a series of paradoxes and everything in between made about as much sense as the bookends.
 I was 240,000 miles from home on a great white rock hurtling through space, writing a letter to a woman who was famous … Continue reading Human Chemistry

 Story tags explained: Sun Shines Bright Behind an Eclipse of the Mind (SB) A Trip Down Memory Lane (ML) Lost in the Woods (LW)